gauravkukade/fin-blog/_posts/2024-02-01-investments-for-beginners.md

 title: "Investment Guide for Complete Beginners (Top 6 Investment Opportunites Beginners Can Start With!)"
 categories: "Investing"
 ---
 In the previous articles, we have learned about how to [invest money](/invest-money).
-In This article, we will see the top 6 investment opportunities for beginners to start with!
+In this article, we will see the top 6 investment opportunities for beginners to start with!
 ## Introduction
 For beginners, it's generally advisable to start with relatively straightforward investments, lower in risk, and easier to understand.